ConnectivityFoundry/AwaLWM2M/README.md

 ### License information.

-* All code and documentation developed by Imagination Technologies Limited is licensed under the [BSD 3-clause license](LICENSE)
+* All code and documentation developed by Imagination Technologies Limited is licensed under the [BSD 3-clause license](LICENSE).
-* LibCoAP by Olaf Bergmann is licensed under the GNU General Public License (GPL), Version 2 or higher, OR the simplified BSD license
+* LibCoAP by Olaf Bergmann is licensed under the GNU General Public License (GPL), Version 2 or higher, OR the simplified BSD license.
-* Jsmn by Serge A. Zaitsev is licensed under the MIT license
+* Jsmn by Serge A. Zaitsev is licensed under the MIT license.

 ----